A Dynamical Proof of the Prime Number Theorem: Proof of the prime number theorem

-We begin with an elementary Hilbert space inequality of van der Corput type. \begin{prop}[Bombieri-Halász-Montgomery inequality \cite{MR286773}] Let $w_i$ be a sequence of nonnegative real numbers.
+for some constant M; we will also use Chebyshev's Theorem, the Selberg Symmetry Formula, Landau's formulation of the prime number theorem (i.e. that the prime number theorem is equivalent to $\sum_{n \leq N} \mu(n) = o_{N \rightarrow \infty}(N)$) and a slightly modified version of the Tur\'an-Kubilius inequality which we will prove using the following Bombieri-Halász-Montgomery inequality. \begin{prop}[Bombieri-Halász-Montgomery inequality \cite{MR286773}] Let $w_i$ be a sequence of nonnegative real numbers.
 Let $u$ and $v_i$ be vectors in a Hilbert space.
 Then

 \end{prop} \begin{proof} By duality, there exists $c_i$ such that

 and